nospam2000/ch341-baudrate-calculation/README.md

 The divisor must be between 1 and 256.
 That means you have to choose a prescaler value so that the divisor is within this range.
 The smaller the prescaler the larger and typical better the divisor to get a small baud rate error.
-The maximum supported baud rate is 2000000.
+The maximum officially supported baud rate is 2000000, but 3000000 also works.

     #define CH341_CRYSTAL_FREQ (12000000UL)
     divisor = (2 * CH341_CRYSTAL_FREQ / (prescaler * baud_rate) + 1) / 2